Developing Free Schools - working closely with local communities

 The Russell Education Trust [RET] are working in close partnership with parents, communities, and diocesan authorities to set up and run new Free Schools.
 These schools will be inclusive comprehensives with the highest possible academic standards, serving their locality and working as part of their local family of schools.
 Both RET, and the founding groups with whom we work, are firmly resolved that our Free Schools will all be judged to be good or outstanding by OfSTED and their communities within two years of opening.
 For more information about our schools please follow the links to their websites:

-Bristol Free School was opened in 2011.
-It was established by RET in partnership with Parents’ Voice, a local group that had been campaigning for a new community secondary school in their community for a number of years.
-They wanted a high quality, secular and genuinely comprehensive state secondary school that would help to keep local primary school friendship groups together.
-Bristol Free School received its first Ofsted report in February 2013 and was judged to be good with outstanding leadership and management, and outstanding behaviour.
+Bristol Free School was opened in 2011 with Richard Clutterbuck as the founding Headteacher.
+It was established by RET in partnership with Parents’ Voice, a local group that had been campaigning for a new community secondary school in North West Bristol for a number of years.
+They wanted a high quality, secular state secondary school that would help to keep local primary school friendship groups together.
+Bristol Free School received its first Ofsted inspection in February 2013 and was judged to be good with outstanding leadership and management, and outstanding behaviour.
+The school is heavily oversubscribed.

 Becket Keys was established by RET in 2012 in partnership with local primary head teachers and the Diocese of Chelmsford.
-The original idea for the school came from Andy Scott-Evans, former head teacher of St Thomas of Canterbury Junior School, who recognised the strong demand for a Church of England Secondary among local parents.
-Mr Scott-Evans became the founding headteacher of Becket Keys, and the school was oversubscribed from the outset.
+Recognising the strong demand for a Church of England secondary school among local parents, Andy Scott-Evans became the founding Headteacher of Becket Keys, and the school is heavily oversubscribed.
+Becket Keys received its first Ofsted inspection in May 2014 and was judged to be outstanding overall and in all four inspection catagories.

-RET are also working with other parent proposer groups on future Free School proposals including:
+RET are also working with other parent proposer groups on future Free School proposals.